Wharf borer: Life cycle

-The cream white Pupae are reported to last 6–17 days, the exact amount of time being influenced by temperature and relative humidity.
-At the onset of pupation, the abdomen is reduced and the head loses its prognathous form.
+The cream-white Pupae are reported to last 6–17 days, the exact amount of time is influenced by temperature and relative humidity.
+At the onset of pupation, the abdomen is reduced, and the head loses its prognathous form.
 After 3 days, the eyes start to be pigmented, followed by the mandibles at six days and the elytra at nine days.
 Pupae are capable of moving the abdomen from side to side.
 Adults are short-lived, non-feeding, free-living, able to fly, and can locate wood via olfactory cues.
 They emerge from the resting pupal stage between May and September, though are more often observed in June.
 Adults live for about 2–10 days under laboratory conditions, during which time they mate and lay eggs.
 Females are not substrate specific when choosing an oviposition site.
 Wharf borers are known to infest both hardwood and softwood.